CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 [attempt to] fill it yourself.

 Open orders expire after they have been open for a user‐specified number of blocks.
-Deals waiting for bitcoin payments expire as soon as one of the constituent orders expires.
-Upon the expiration of all orders and deals, the escrowed funds are returned to the parties that originally had them.
+Order Matches waiting for bitcoin payments expire as soon as one of the constituent orders expires.
+Upon the expiration of all orders and order matches, the escrowed funds are returned to the parties that originally had them.

 In general, there can be no such thing as a fake order, because the assets that